 Why You Shouldn’t Always Trust Your Gut

-A blanket statement for trusting your gut can’t be right.
+A blanket statement to trust your gut in all situations can’t be right.
 But I believe there is some truth, and massive value in knowing when to trust your gut.

 In a Google talk, Garry went farther and said intuition is the most valuable quality of a human being.
 In his book How Life Imitates Chess, Garry says that top chess players are so tapped into their intuition in games that they often make more mistakes afterwards when they have all the time and technology they want to analyze their games.